 - Stay in the shade as much as possible. - Wear a hat that has a brim all the way around. - Cover as much skin as possible.
-Clothing that provides UV protection is one good way to do this, while remaining comfortable. - Wear sunglasses to protect your eyes and the skin around them. - Wear sunscreen and remember to reapply it every two hours. - Remember to check the sunscreen's expiration date.
+Clothing that provides UV protection is one good way to do this, while remaining comfortable. - Wear sunglasses to protect not only your eyes but also the skin around them. - Wear sunscreen and remember to reapply it every two hours. - Remember to check the sunscreen's expiration date.
 Sunscreen has a shelf life of no more than three years.